-Carlo Bozotti is our new President, Chief Executive Officer and the sole member of our Managing Board.
-As CEO, Mr. Bozotti chairs our newly created Executive Committee.
-Prior to taking on this new role at the 2005 AGM, Mr. Bozotti served as Corporate Vice President, Memory Products since August 1998.
+Carlo Bozotti is our President, Chief Executive Officer and the sole member of our Managing Board.
+As CEO, Mr. Bozotti chairs our Executive Committee.
+Prior to taking on this new role at the 2005 annual shareholders meeting, Mr. Bozotti served as Corporate Vice President, MPG since August 1998.
 Mr. Bozotti joined SGS Microelettronica in 1977 after graduating in Electronic Engineering from the University of Pavia.
 Mr. Bozotti served as Product Manager for the Industrial, Automotive and Telecom products in the Linear Division and as Business Unit Manager for the Monolithic Microsystems Division from 1987 to 1988.
 He was appointed Director of Corporate Strategic Marketing and Key Accounts for the Headquarters Region in 1988 and became Vice President, Marketing and Sales, Americas Region in 1991.
-Mr. Bozotti served as Corporate Vice President, Memory Products from August 1998 through March 2005, after having served as Corporate Vice President, Europe and Headquarters Region from 1994 to 1998.
+Mr. Bozotti served as Corporate Vice President, MPG from August 1998 through March 2005, after having served as Corporate Vice President, Europe and Headquarters Region from 1994 to 1998.

-Alain Dutheil was recently appointed to the newly created position of Chief Operating Officer in 2004, with the endorsement of the Supervisory Board.
-He also serves on our new Corporate Executive Committee.
-He served as Corporate Vice President, Strategic Planning and Human Resources from 1994 and 1992 to 2005, respectively.
+Alain Dutheil was appointed Chief Operating Officer in 2005, with the endorsement of the Supervisory Board.
+He is also the Vice Chairman of our Corporate Executive Committee.
+Prior to his appointment as COO, he served as Corporate Vice President, Strategic Planning and Human Resources from 1994 and 1992, respectively.
 After graduating in Electrical Engineering from the Ecole Supérieure d'Ingénieurs de Marseille ("ESIM"), Mr. Dutheil joined Texas Instruments in 1969 as a Production Engineer, becoming Director for Discrete Products in France and Human Resources Director in France in 1980 and Director of Operations for Portugal in 1982.
-He joined Thomson Semiconducteurs in 1983 as General Manager of a plant in Aix-en-Provence, France and then became General Manager of SGS-Thomson Discrete Products Division.
+He joined Thomson Semiconductors in 1983 as General Manager of a plant in Aix-en-Provence, France and then became General Manager of SGS-Thomson Discrete Products Division.
 From 1989 to 1994, Mr. Dutheil served as Director for Worldwide Back-end Manufacturing, in addition to serving as Corporate Vice President for Human Resources from 1992 until 2005.